Contact Us Today (424) 372-3112

 Transactional Lawyers Should Know Some Criminal Law Basics

-The transactional lawyer can minimize damage to the client by alerting the client, in advance, to the many landmines that might result from an arrest.
+The transactional lawyer can minimize the client's damage by alerting the client in advance to the many landmines that might result from an arrest.

 The transactional lawyer might consider having an experienced criminal defense lawyer meet with some of her more “impulsive” clients about what to do in certain circumstances.